Living in Illinois

 Living in Illinois, especially near Chicago, means you have access to all of this.
 Whether it’s a festival, a museum, or just exploring a new neighborhood, there is always something new to experience.

-In these areas, things tend to move at a slower pace.
+In these areas, life tends to move at a slower pace.
 That often makes it easier to build relationships with coworkers, students, and neighbors.
-Many international Teachers say this is where they feel most comfortable and supported.
+Many international teachers say this is where they feel most comfortable and supported.

 One of the best parts of living in Illinois is how easy it is to explore.

 If you are in Chicago, public transportation makes getting around easy.
-In smaller areas, things are usually simple to navigate, even if you rely more on driving.
+In smaller areas, things are usually simple to navigate, even if you rely more on driving an automobile.

 If you are wondering what Illinois is known for beyond cities, the seasons are a big part of it.